Close

 Processing Times by Visa Type

-Standard processing for tourist visas takes 15 calendar days, while business visas require 10-15 days.
+Standard processing for short-stay Schengen visas takes 15 calendar days, though processing time can take up to 30 days or even 60 days in exceptional cases.
+In some cases, the processing time may be prolonged to 45 days.
+National (Type D) visa processing follows similar timelines.
 Work permits involve a two-stage process: 30-60 days for permit approval plus 15 days for visa processing.
 Student visas typically process within 30 days during regular periods.

 Costs and Fee Structure